 There is currently an outbreak of H3N2 in the United States; it began in Chicago in March, 2015, following the transport of an infected dog from South Korea to Chicago via O’Hare Airport.
 The majority of the outbreak has been confined to the Chicago area, but some spread has been seen.
 According to the CIV Surveillance Networks, dogs have tested positive in over half of the states in the USA.
-As of September 30, no animals have yet tested positive in Virginia.
-However, the most up-to-date information is available via this link to the Cornell School of Veterinary Medicine.
+As of July 15, no animals have yet tested positive in Virginia.
+The most up-to-date information is available via this link to the Cornell School of Veterinary Medicine.

 Transmission and Symptoms